 <pages> <controls> <add tagPrefix="telerik" namespace="Telerik.Web.UI" assembly="Telerik.Web.UI" /> </controls> </pages> ````

 In the body of the Web Form, add the tags of the desired Telerik controls.
 Always place the Telerik AJAX controls after the ScriptManager declaration and inside the

 <form>tag.
 Also, make sure that the

 <form id="form1" runat="server"> <telerik:RadScriptManager ID="RadScriptManager1" runat="server" /> <telerik:RadTextBox RenderMode="Lightweight" ID="RadTextBox1" Text="Some Text" runat="server" /> <telerik:RadPushButton RenderMode="Lightweight" ID="RadButton1" runat="server" Text="Submit"></telerik:RadPushButton> </form> ````

 After you've added the needed controls, you can configure them by using the following approaches:

 Use the built-in properties from the markup or the code-behind.

 Use the inner tags of the control.

 Use the configuration wizard in the Visual Studio Designer.

-You can read more about the individual controls' properties and features in their respective sections in the documentation, demos, and by using the IntelliSense in Visual Studio.
+For more information about the properties and features of each individual control, refer to their documentation and demos, and also use the IntelliSense in Visual Studio.